ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 ```

 **User Feedback :**
-   From: .
+   From: VDM.
    To: Application.
-   when: Detects the device state changes.
+   When: Notify the application to change position of the finger and other messages.

 ```